 I look at it this way: if you come to every class, do all of the assignments to par, participate appropriately and regularly, and truly try, you can probably expect to pass.
 Your grade improves as the quality and caliber of your work and effort improve.
 In other words, do not expect an "A" simply because you attend and do all of the work.
-Surprisingly, many students are under this impression.
+Surprisingly, many students are under this crazy impression.

 Class Style: Class style will be a combination of lecture, discussion, and workshop.
 Keep in mind that course topics will generally be controversial.
 Foul language is impermissible, either in writing or discussion.
 Respect is key.
 Please remove hats, and please silence your cell phones during class time.
 Especially do not even let the thought of texting during class cross your mind.
 Note that if you text during class you will automatically receive an F for the class participation component for the course.
+Also note that if you have your phone out, I will assume that you are texting.